-Featured on the Mexican Coat of Arms, the Golden Eagle is the national symbol of Mexico.
-Known as Aguila Real, literally "Royal Eagle", it has been regarded as somewhat of a mythological creature that embodies the Mexican spirit and resilience, and is featured on the country's flag.
-Sadly, the Golden Eagle is suffering from the effects that habitat destruction, environmental degradation and hunting practices have reaped.
-Now an endangered species, FMCN is implementing a monitoring and conservation project to save it before it's too late.
+Known as Aguila Real, literally "Royal Eagle," the Golden Eagle embodies Mexican spirit and resilience, and is featured on the country's flag.
+Sadly, the Golden Eagle is suffering from the effects that habitat destruction, environmental degradation, and hunting practices have reaped.
+Now an endangered species in Mexico, FMCN is implementing a monitoring and conservation project to save it before it's too late.

 Habitat degradation is the greatest threat to the species, although there are other important ones, such as the illegal capture of chicks, poaching and the electrocution of young eagles (fledglings) on high voltage electric lines.
 Unfortunately, a lack of funding has been an obstacle to monitoring efforts to record the exact number of Golden Eagles in Mexico (estimated to be 180) and to significant scale conservation and communications efforts.